-There have also been several changes in how news is reported that have given rise to the increased potential for children to experience negative effects.
-These changes include the following:
+There have also been changes in how news is reported that increase the potential for children to experience negative effects.
+These include:

-- television channels and Internet services and sites which report the news 24 hours a day
+- Television channels and internet - sites which report the news 24 hours a day

-- detailed and repetitive visual coverage of natural disasters and violent acts
+- Detailed and repetitive visual and auditory coverage of natural disasters and violent acts

 While there has been great public debate about providing television ratings to warn parents about violence and sex in regular programming, news shows have only recently been added to these discussions.
-Research has shown that children and adolescents are prone to imitate what they see and hear in the news, a kind of contagion effect described as "copy cat" events.
+Research has shown that children and adolescents are prone to imitate what they see and hear in the news, a kind of contagion effect described as "copycat" events.
 Chronic and persistent exposure to such violence can lead to fear, desensitization (numbing), and in some children an increase in aggressive and violent behaviors.
-Studies also show that media broadcasts to not always choose to show things that accurately reflect local or national trends.
+Studies also show that media broadcasts do not always portray things that accurately reflect local or national trends.